GeiseMauricio/Data-Analyst-Portfolio/README.md

 Download the dataset from Kaggle

-Place the file in the following path: data/raw/creditcard.csv
+Place the file in the following path:

----
+data/raw/creditcard.csv

-## 🔍 Analysis Highlights
+🔍 Analysis Highlights

-Overview of dataset structure and summary statistics
+Dataset structure and summary statistics

 Visualization of extreme class imbalance

-Distribution analysis of transaction amounts
+Transaction amount distribution analysis

 Comparison between fraudulent and non-fraudulent transactions